shelan-de-livera/gen-ai-bootcamp-2025/100-sentence-constructor/openai-chatgpt/prompt.md

 - The table should only include, verbs, nouns, adverbs, adjectives.
 - The table of vocabulary should only have the following columns: Japanese, Romaji, English.
 - Do not provide particles in the vocabulary table, the student needs to figure out the correct particle to use.
+- Ensure there are no repeats, e.g., if miru verb is repeated twice, show it only once.
+- if there is more than one version of a word, show the most common example.

 ### Sentence Structure:
 - Do not provide particles in the sentence structure.